What is CBG: Benefits, Effects, and More?

 When a cannabis plant starts to mature, the CBGA uses particular enzymes to synthesize into cannabidiolic acid (CBDA), tetrahydrocannabinolic acid (THCA), and cannabichromenic acid (CBCA).

-And the costs of extracting CBG oil are significantly higher than other cannabinoids because a specialized chromatography mechanism is needed to precisely isolate and purify CBG extracts without needing an increased amount of raw hemp materials.
+As this happens, there is less of the CBG left for us to extract and use.
+This makes the costs of extracting CBG and producing a CBG oil product significantly higher than other cannabinoids.
+That’s because a specialized chromatography mechanism is needed to precisely isolate and purify CBG extracts without using an increased amount of raw hemp materials.

 Some botanists have started work to create strains of hemp that will yield greater amounts of CBG.
 They’ve also determined that it’s possible to harvest plants earlier in the growing cycle to optimize CBG extraction.
 But there’s still a lot of work to do on this front.